 3. Remember that perfection is not attainable, and striving for that magazine-spread holiday will only stress you out and make you yell at your kids.

 Luckily, perfection isn't necessary for you and your family to have a perfectly wonderful Thanksgiving.

 You know those moments when pandemonium reigns, and your kids are spinning out of control, and your difficult relative is acting, well, difficult?
 When

 you have to choose between striving for a storybook Thanksgiving, versus grabbing your kids and getting them outside for some old fashioned fresh air

 before everyone loses their mind?
 There's not really a choice.
 Give up on perfection and go for love.

-But extraordinary moments often masquerade as ordinary life.
-So maybe what's perfect about Thanksgiving is the opportunity to notice what makes our
+extraordinary moments often masquerade as ordinary life.
+So maybe what's perfect about Thanksgiving is the opportunity to notice what makes our lives

 As author Meg Cox says, "It's especially important during the holidays to remember that aiming for a PERFECT holiday is actually a bad goal.
 Not only is perfection impossible and striving for it adds stress, but honestly, the holidays families remember most fondly are those when the dog ate the cake, or everybody got the flu on Thanksgiving.
 Play it loose, have a sense of humor..."

 So look around the pandemonium and remind yourself to be grateful for every minute you get to spend with your children as they grow.
 For me, there's